John W. Berry (librarian): Education and career

-Berry received his Master of Arts in Teaching in 1971 and his Master of Library Science in 1974 from Indiana University.
+Berry received his Master of Arts in Teaching in 1971 and his Master of Library Science in 1974 from Indiana University Bloomington.
 He began his career in Illinois in 1980 at the Northern Illinois University libraries.

 He served as executive director of the American Library Association's Library Leadership and Management Association from 1985 to 1989.

 Berry was the director of advancement and research associate professor at the University of Illinois at Chicago from 1990 to 1996.

 He served as the executive director of the Network of Illinois Learning Resources in Community Colleges (NILRC) for almost 15 years, managing a consortium of fifty colleges and universities.
 He has also held faculty and management positions at Northern Illinois University, Elmira College, and Indiana University.

 Berry is a professor in the Graduate School of Library and Information Science at Dominican University, where his courses have included "Great Libraries and Their Collections," International Librarianship, Literacy and Library Involvement and a doctoral seminar on visual literacy.
 In 2010 he was elected chairman of the board of directors of the Ernest Hemingway Foundation of Oak Park, Illinois.
 In 2013, Berry was appointed to the board of trustees of the American Library in Paris to represent the American Library Association.